Software Alternatives, Accelerators & Startups

 • Trying to wrap my head around `xbps-src`

 I want to add the sbcl-doc subpackage (the manual for SBCL in GNU Info format), but first I need to understand how to write package definitions.
 As far as I understand there are the "templates" which are shell scripts that describe how a package is to be built and installed, and xbps-src is a shell script which can process these templates to actually carry out the work.
-Source: over 2 years ago
+Source: almost 4 years ago

 • Ask HN: Areas in Programming to Avoid